 Times are changing

-The good news is that employees are far more aware of the technologies behind the news that we consume and how it might be manipulated to suit personal needs and demographics.
+The good news is that employees are far more aware of the technologies behind the news that we consume and how it is manipulated to suit personal needs and demographics.
 Also, in the B2B arena, coverage in broadcast and national press remains king which will always do well in news rankings, with trade press and online magazines following behind.